drzln/heimdizzy/DEPLOYMENT_SETUP.md

 # Making Any Service Deployable with Heimdizzy

+**Note: Heimdizzy is now primarily used through GitHub Actions workflows.
+For new services, use the GitHub Actions template instead of manual deployment.**

+For GitHub Actions deployment, see: [GitHub Actions Setup Guide](../../../.github/README.md)

-To make any service deployable, you only need 2 files:
+For legacy manual deployment, you need 2 files:

 ## 1. `heimdizzy.yml` (Required)